Minigrants for Undergraduate Research & Creative Activities

 • Research-related domestic travel (mileage/airfare/university vehicle rental), for off campus research, not conference travel.

-• Cameras and camcorders.*
+• Cameras and video recorders*

 *All purchased supplies, materials, and computer software are University property and must remain in the faculty mentor’s laboratory or home department.